jackdoe/bzzz/README.md

 ### IndexSearcher/SearcherManager

-on every _query_ request comes, BZZZ will check if there is already a `SearcherManager` servicing this index, if not it will create new SearcherManager, and then acquire() an IndexSearcher for the current request
+on every _query_ request BZZZ will check if there is already a `SearcherManager` servicing this index, if not it will create new SearcherManager, and then acquire() an IndexSearcher for the current request

 _every_ 5 seconds all SearcherManagers are asked to refresh if needed (if data changed for example)